 Mistakes happen.
 A polished report is sent to stakeholders, only for an overlooked, unredacted snippet to expose client data.
 The mistake triggers lawsuits, frantic damage control, and negative headlines that linger far longer than the accident itself.

-This scenario is alarmingly common.
-34% of businesses cite human error as the leading cause of data breaches, often rooted in something as avoidable as improper redaction.
-Organizations are entrusted with sensitive information—from customer records to proprietary strategies—and protecting that information is non-negotiable.
+This scenario is alarmingly common: 34% of businesses identify human error as the primary cause of data breaches, with improper or incomplete redaction ranking among the most preventable mistakes.
+A single unredacted Social Security number, patient name, or confidential clause can trigger regulatory investigations, lawsuits, and reputational damage.
+Organizations are entrusted with sensitive information - from customer records to proprietary strategies—and protecting that information is non-negotiable.

 The fallout from a single breach extends far beyond financial penalties.
 Reputations crumble, client trust evaporates, and businesses answer to regulators, lawyers, and stakeholders.
 In a world where one misstep can define a company’s legacy, a robust redaction strategy is no longer optional—it’s imperative.